Diffusion Beats Autoregressive in Data-Constrained Settings: Experiments

 We evaluate the quality of our scaling law fits using the coefficient of determination ($R^2$) and relative prediction error, as shown in Table~\ref{tab:scaling-fit-combined}.
 For autoregressive models, our $R^2$ values closely match those reported by Muennighoff \etal~\cite{muennighoff2023scaling}, indicating consistent behavior under repeated training.
 Interestingly, diffusion models yield significantly higher $R^2$ values, reflecting a better overall fit.
 We attribute this to lower variance in validation loss across training runs, likely due to the absence of overfitting in diffusion models even at high epoch counts.

 Beyond the overall fit, we extract two key parameters from the scaling laws: $R_D^*$, which characterizes the effective half-life of data reuse—i.e., the number of epochs after which additional training on repeated data yields diminishing returns—and $R_N^*$, which indicates the optimal model size for a given data budget.
 Our results reveal a sharp contrast in data reuse half-lives: diffusion models exhibit an $R_D^*$ of 512.85, compared to just 31.93 for autoregressive models.
 A higher $R_D^*$ implies that a model can benefit from many more repeated exposures before saturating.
-This suggests that diffusion models continue to improve across hundreds of epochs, while AR models quickly saturate—highlighting the superior data efficiency of diffusion models in data-constrained regimes.
+This suggests that diffusion models continue to improve across hundreds of epochs, while AR models quickly saturate—highlighting the superior sample efficiency of diffusion models in data-constrained regimes.

 Figure~\ref{fig:data-value} illustrates how the utility of unique data decays with increased repetition.
 We evaluate this effect across three compute budgets—$1 \times 10^{19}$, $3 \times 10^{19}$, and $1 \times 10^{20}$ FLOPs—by varying the proportion of unique data and parameters while keeping total compute fixed (e.g., 50\% of the data for 2 epochs, 25\% for 4 epochs, etc.).
 For each compute budget, we use single-epoch scaling laws to determine the optimal model size and unique token count for both AR and diffusion models.
-This experimental design allows us to directly measure how the utility of data diminishes with increased repetition.
 We present both empirical results and fitted curves from our parametric scaling law, observing strong agreement between the two.
-Notably, the decay rate of data value remains consistent across compute budgets for both model families.
-However, diffusion models consistently exhibit a substantially slower decay rate than AR models, suggesting they are better able to extract value from repeated data.
+Notably, the decay rate of data value remains consistent across compute budgets.
+Diffusion models consistently exhibit a substantially slower decay rate than AR models, suggesting they are better able to extract value from repeated data.

 Figure~\ref{fig:train-curve} shows validation loss versus training tokens using the compute budget of 1e19.
 The results reinforces the trend: AR models overfit with increased repetition, showing diverging loss curves.
 In contrast, diffusion models exhibit overlapping curves across repetitions, indicating no signs of overfitting and a very low decay rate with data reuse.